How to search the registers

 - England & Wales: (1) Section covering county court judgments, administration orders and child support agency liability orders; (2) section covering high court judgments; (3) section covering fines defaults from magistrates courts; (4) section covering enforced tribunal awards.

-- Scotland: small claims and summary causes and ordinary cause money decrees from the sheriffs courts
+- Scotland: small claims, summary causes, simple procedure and ordinary cause money decrees from the sheriffs courts

 - Isle of Man: default money judgments